felipedc09/learning-fundamentos-js/README.md

-# learning-fundamentos-js
+# simon-talk
-Game created with all the concepts used into the Fundamentos de JavaScript course of Platzi
+Game created with all the concepts used into the Fundamentos de JavaScript course of Platzi to learning JS basics.